-Being “imperfect” can be an advantage.
-Gallacher says, “Kids don’t need “perfect” parents; they need parents who are not afraid of acknowledging their imperfections, parents who are willing to learn from their mistakes, parents who are willing to grow.”
+Being imperfect can be an advantage.
+Gallacher says, “Kids don’t need perfect parents; they need parents who are not afraid of acknowledge imperfections and learn from their mistakes —parents who are willing to grow.”

 We can’t afford to obsess about all the things we might have done wrong last year, last week, or yesterday.
 Instead we need to assess how to redirect our less than perfect parenting moments into new opportunities for communication.
 Making mistakes is a fact of parenting.
 It’s what we do with those mistakes that will make the difference in our kids’ lives.

 If your child has already been exposed to pornography, Gallacher explains that you can start by apologizing to your child.
 Try saying something like this:

 I don’t know when you were first exposed to pornography, but I bet you were caught off guard by the way it made you feel.
 I had no idea that kids your age could be exposed so easily!
 I have been caught off guard, too!
 I’m so sorry that I didn’t know enough to prepare you better to deal with this.
 I’m so sorry you have been facing this alone!
 Even if you were curious and were looking for pornography, I am sure what came back at you was not what you were expecting.
 I love you no matter what you’ve done and what you’ve seen.

 Important!
 Admitting your own mistakes decreases the chances your child will get defensive and see you as the enemy.

 5. Talk about Feelings

 Gallacher encourages parents to express feelings when speaking with their kids, even when it means getting vulnerable.
 For example, if talking about pornography makes you uncomfortable, simply tell your child how you feel.
 Ask your child to be patient with you and work together to forge new territory.
 Ask your child to forgive you when you trip over your tongue.